agcomphr25/EPOCH-v83/replit.md

 Default shipping charge: Should be 36.95 for new orders.
 Critical requirement: All completed functionality must be hard-coded to prevent loss of features and data.
 Shipping Label System: Successfully converted from problematic modal to dedicated page approach with enhanced customer data loading and UPS API integration (August 21, 2025).
-Authentication: Properly configured with environment-based detection - localhost/replit.dev bypasses auth for development, while .repl.co/.replit.app domains require authentication and use production database.
-Fixed September 15, 2025: Resolved forced development mode issue that was causing deployed sites to use development database instead of production data.
+Authentication: Environment-based detection system distinguishes development (localhost/replit.dev) from production (.repl.co/.replit.app/custom domains).
+Production sites require login and redirect unauthenticated users to /login page.
+Fixed September 15, 2025: Resolved forced development mode issue.
+Fixed October 1, 2025: Added authentication guards to prevent production bypass - all routes now check authentication status and redirect to login.
+Current implementation uses localStorage-based session management (Note: For enhanced security, integrate with existing backend JWT/session authentication system).
+Personalized Dashboards: Implemented auto-redirect system where each user is automatically routed to their specific dashboard upon login based on username mapping.
+All 21 active users have personalized dashboard routes with consistent logout functionality.
 Navigation enhancement: STACITEST Dashboard includes 5 color-coded navigation cards for quick access to core functions.

 ## System Architecture